-If you want more detail and pictures, I have another article on my other site tunemybass.com - bass buying guide.
-Also, if you are just starting out on bass and you are needing lessons, check out and bookmark my site for bass lessons online there are a lot of useful learning resources.
+If you want more detail and pictures, I have more detailed articles on my other site studybass.com – bass buying guide.
+Also, if you are just starting out on bass and you are needing lessons or extra study material, check out and bookmark StudyBass for bass lessons online there are a lot of useful learning resources.

 This site’s original article on buying a bass is still worth reading and follows…

 The First Thing About Buying Your First Bass

 Most importantly I would advise you not to spend too much money on your first bass.
 Choosing the right bass won’t be easy until after you’ve been playing for a while.
 Once you have a good year of lessons behind you, you can make wiser choices with your money.

 Bass is a large instrument.
 It can be played with any size hands, but for most everyone it will require some stretching in the beginning that you are not used to.
 With practice your fingers will learn to stretch.